TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>crash_log_size</code>
 </td>
 <td>
-he maximum size of the crash log, in bytes, before it is rotated.
+The maximum size of the crash log, in bytes, before it is rotated.
 Setting this parameter to <code>0</code> disables rotation
 </td>
 <td>